emanueleg/mmPDF/README.md

 2. Double click the downloaded file (it should open inside a browser tab)
 3. Select a PDF, go to the desired pag and export it as PNG or JPG

-## Technical info and Licenses
+## Technical details and Licenses

-Uses PDF.js (Mozilla License) and jQuery (MIT License).
-Sponge icon by flaticon.com (Flaticon License).
+mmPDF is based on PDF.js (Mozilla License) and jQuery (MIT License).
+The Sponge icon comes from flaticon.com (Flaticon License).

+The PDF Web Worker is embedded into the page using a ``script`` tag with ``type='javascript/worker'``, so the browser doesn't parse the JS.
+That code is then extracted as a string using ``textContent`` on the object and passed to ``Blob()`` to create the file, which is parsed by ``window.URL.createObjectURL()``.
+The Favicon image is embedded into the page in base64-encoded form.
+The external CSS and JavaScript files are embedded as internal stylesheets and script tag.

 Source modules, patches and the build script are provided - feel free to improve and submit a PR.
 The ``make.sh`` file can be used to verify the reproducibility of the assembled output file published inside ``/build``.